hansehv/SamplerBox/config/README.txt

   Other messages like (notes and program changes) are standard.

 - Controls.csv
-  This lists all functions available for use in the CCmap, purely for reference.
+  This lists all functions available for use in the CCmap, use it for reference.
+  Layout is almost identical to CCmap, except for the first column:
+  Here this column is used to identify the "family" in the GUI CC-mapping When using a line in CCmap: replace familyname with controllername (or UA)

 - CCmap.csv
   Here you tell how you want your knobs, buttons, drawbars, pedals